Until recently, security testing was carried out at the end of the development cycle, after application testing.

 These tools help in identifying the known vulnerabilities and notify the user/authorized person about the patches or updates.
 It helps to analyze all sourced software components and libraries.

-2. Static Application Security Testing (SAST) These tools identify weaknesses that may lead to vulnerabilities and generate a report.
+These tools identify weaknesses that may lead to vulnerabilities and generate a report.
 It is by structural testing with access to source-code at rest.

-3. Dynamic Application Security Testing (DAST) These tools analyze operating code to identify issues with requests, responses, scripts, interfaces, injections, authentication, and sessions using the technique of fuzzing.
-It is specification-based testing while the application is running and does not require in-depth knowledge of how the system works internally.
+These tools analyze operating code to identify issues with requests, responses, scripts, interfaces, injections, authentication, and sessions using the technique of fuzzing.

-4. Application Security Testing as a Service (ASTaaS) AsTaaS is the combination of static and dynamic security methods, which includes penetration testing and evaluation of APIs.
-The organization seeks help from an external company to perform all security tests on their applications.
+AsTaaS is the combination of static and dynamic security methods, which includes penetration testing and evaluation of APIs.

-5. Interactive Application Security Testing (IAST) IAST is also a combination of static and dynamic tools, and it performs testing on the data flow and application using pre-defined test cases.
+IAST is also a combination of static and dynamic tools, and it performs testing on the data flow and application using pre-defined test cases.
 It recommends additional test cases based on the results.

 There are several practices that can be implemented to shift security to the left and the best options would be to:

-• Conduct assessment on how and where software is created — prior to implementing shift left security, it is required to understand how the development pipeline works, and how the code moves from development to production, and the technologies used throughout the process.
+Prior to implementing shift left security, it is required to understand how the development pipeline works, and how the code moves from development to production, and the technologies used throughout the process.

-• Implementation of security fixes as the code is developed — security must be introduced into the development process as it occurs and used to provide on-time feedback as soon as possible.
 With this, the developers can implement fixes prior to the release and save the organization from the loss of a lot of time and money.

 Conducting vulnerability assessment and penetration testing post the product release costs more time and money for the organization.

-Hence, proper implementation of shift left and adoption of DevSecOps mindset is required for the enablement of collaboration and knowledge sharing between developers, operation teams and security experts.
+Hence, proper implementation of shift left, and adoption of DevSecOps mindset is required for the enablement of collaboration and knowledge sharing between developers, operation teams and security experts.

 While considering the pace of development, it is better to implement security in the development cycle than implement it after release.